charles-maheu/Argyll---developement/Software/ReadMe.md

 The Arduino can only control the Servo motors.
 So, this is why another program doesn't contain the Dynamixel Library.

+It is made to be controlled via the Serial Monitor of the Arduino IDE, the Raspberry Pi’s Command Window or the Application.

+All Input must be write between start markers and end markers: ```<function> <drawer> <open>```

 #### To see how setup the OpenCR or Arduino cards got to the wiki p.XXX

 # Code For Raspberry Pi